Amity Gaige

 Amity Gaige (born 1972) is an American novelist, known for her books O My Darling, The Folded World, Schroder, and Sea Wife.
 She is a 2016 Guggenheim Fellow in Fiction.
+She is currently Lecturer in English at Yale University.

 Early life

 Amity Gaige was born in Charlotte, North Carolina, United States, to an academic father and a psychologist mother.
 The Gaige family moved several times before settling in Reading, Pennsylvania.
 She graduated from Brown University, where she studied English and theater.
 She later obtained an M.F.A. from the Iowa Writers' Workshop (1999).

 Career

-Her first novel, O My Darling (Other Press, 2005) won her a place in the inaugural year of the National Book Foundation’s 5 Under 35 Awards.
+Her first novel, O My Darling (Other Press, 2005) won her a place in the inaugural year of the National Book Foundation's 5 Under 35 Awards.

 Her second novel, The Folded World, was published in 2007 (Other Press, Random House), and garnered independent publishing awards that year.